x1mdev/ReconPi/README.md

 ### Manual installation

-Connect to your ReconPi with SSH:
+Connect to your system with SSH:

 `$ ssh pirate@192.168.2.16 [Edit IP address if needed]`